 Set the time using switch S4 for decrement and switch S5 for increment.
 The time is indicated on 7-segment displays DIS1 and DIS2.
 To start timing count-down, press start/stop switch S2.
 Relay RL1 energises to switch on the appliance and LED1 glows.
 If you press start/stop switch S2 again, the count-down process will stop and relay RL1 de-energise to switch the appliance off.

-An actual-size, single-side PCB for the microcontroller-based time-controlled switch is shown in Fig. 2 and its component layout in Fig. 3.
+Construction and working An actual-size, single-side PCB for the microcontroller-based time-controlled switch is shown in Fig. 2 and its component layout in Fig. 3.

-Click here to download an actual-size, single-side PCB for the time-controlled switch using PIC16F72
+Fig. 2: An actual-size, single-side PCB for the time-controlled switch using PIC16F72

 Assemble the circuit on a PCB to minimise time and assembly errors.
 Carefully assemble the components and double-check for any overlooked error.
 Use an IC base for microcontroller.
 Before inserting the IC, check the supply voltage.